PUBG drops copyright lawsuit against Fortnite in fight over battle royale

 In a letter to Epic's attorneys, the PUBG Corp. withdrew the suit, which was filed in South Korea in January, Bloomberg reported Wednesday.
 Both games have a battle royale format.

-Fortnite's become a massively popular game.
-In its Battle Royale mode, players parachute onto an island where they can build fortifications while trying to off each other.
-While the game is available for free, unopened physical copies are now going for a several hundred dollars on eBay.
+Fortnite's become a massively popular game, taking in $296 million in revenue just in the month of April.
+In its battle royale mode, players parachute onto an island where they can build fortifications while trying to off each other.
+While the game is available for free online, unopened physical copies are now going for several hundred dollars apiece on eBay.

 Epic Games had no comment and PUBG didn't immediately respond to a request for comment.